aldorodz/jquery-fancynumbers/README.md

 ```

 - The div should be within an integer.
-- The animation only starts when the div (element) are in viewport.
+- The animation only starts when the div (element) is in viewport.

 Demo
 ------------------